COVESA/dlt-viewer/scripts/windows/build.md

     - `CMake: Clean Rebuild`
 - F7 to build.
 - F5 to start debugging.
-    - It takes time to load all plugins in debug mode.
-    - Some plugins can issue messages, because their configs are missing.
-Just ignore them and configure them later.

 ## Defining CMake variables
 - Edit `.vscode\settings.json`